xat/jQuery-DropIt/README.md

 Valid insert modes are: append, prepend and overwrite.

 Okay, atm you can just drop any snippet into the dropzone areas.
 But there are situations you want to limitate whats allowed to get dropped.
-For example you have an unorderd list where you want to allow _li_ elements to get dropped in.
+For example if you have an unorderd list where you only want to allow _li_ elements to get dropped in.
 This is how you handle it:

     <ul class="dropzone" data-dropit-accept=">li"></ul>

-Every snippet dropped into this dropzone will now get matched against the ">li" selector.
+Every snippet dropped into this dropzone will now get matched against the _>li_ selector.
 If they dont match they will get rejected.
 This also works the other way around:

     <ul class="dropzone" data-dropit-reject=">li"></ul>